FELIXSEVENEIGHTNINE/offgame/README.md

 ## read me :)
 This is an online game retailer website.
-The project features implementation for a gamified advertisement using HTML5 (or Javascript basically) and game recommendation AI that uses Python.
+The project features implementation for a gamified advertisement using HTML5 (or Javascript basically) and game recommendation AI that uses Python (Pyscript).

 ## Extraction
 Simply download the project to your desktop.